Inquisitor Steel stepped out of the Land Rover and onto the pavement. “You are blocking my passage,” he told the beast.

 Judgment Day is a fantasy horror setting for the Entropic Gaming System.
 It is not a standalone book and requires use of the EGS core rulebook.
 GMs may want copies of the Cryptozoology bestiaries.

-Category – RPG Core Setting Guide
+Type – RPG Core Setting Guide

 Authors – Aaron T. Huss